dgrijalva/jwt-go/README.md

 A [golang](http://www.golang.org) implementation of [JSON Web Tokens](http://self-issued.info/docs/draft-jones-json-web-token.html)

-This library is still a work in progress.
-Feedback is appreciated.
 This library supports the parsing and verification as well as the generation and signing of JWTs.
 Current supported signing algorithms are RSA256 and HMAC SHA256.

+This library is considered production ready.
+Feedback and feature requests are appreciated.

 ## Parse and Verify